This online guide has all the information and links to documents you need to deliver coaching across the Frontline and Pathways programmes.

 Briefings

-Half-day briefings will run for each Pathway or Programme to share information and updates ahead of the cohort launch.
+A half-day briefing will run online, to share information and updates ahead of the cohort launch.
 Briefings are paid at £200 per half day.

 Confidentiality, contracting and safeguarding